sbip-sg/mecanywhere_desktop/docs/source/_static/developer_guide.md

 2. Ensure that IPFS is installed and IPFS Daemon is started.

+3. Set the environment variables by creating an `.env.pymeca` file and an `.env` file.
+Create `.env.pymeca` by filling in `.env.pymeca.example` with the necessary information. `.env` can be edited to change the default values of the environment variables.

-3. Start the app in the `dev` environment:
+4. Start the app in the `dev` environment:

     ```bash
     npm start